 Anderson, who matriculated at the University of Illinois, the 1862 land-grant institution in his state, said he and his former schoolmates often faced being the only person of color in their academic programs.

-“We were students from a world-renowned urban agriculture program who had scholarships to attend land-grant institutions all across the country to study agriculture, and many of us were leaving these programs because they didn’t feel inclusive to us,” he said.
+“We were students from a world-renowned urban agriculture program who had scholarships to attend land-grant institutions all across the country to study agriculture, and many were leaving these programs because they didn’t feel inclusive,” he said.
 “Some of my classmates discussed how traumatic and isolating their experiences were.”

 Anderson said his experiences as a student ambassador allowed him to successfully navigate a system without racial diversity.